Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: General properties

 \subsection{Index of refraction}

-We now adopt a definition for the refractive index analogous to the one proposed in Ref.~\cite{Nandi2016}, which leads to the relation \ie \mathrm{n}(r) = \frac{1}{\sqrt{-\mathrm{A}(r) \mathrm{B}(r)}}. \fe Because the underlying geometry arises from a black hole solution in bumblebee gravity, the spacetime configuration naturally reshapes the dynamics of the fields.
-Under these conditions, the following expression is derived: \ie \mathrm{n}(r) = \frac{\sqrt{\lambda +1} \, r}{2 M-r} \,. \fe Figure \ref{nindex} displays the radial dependence of the refractive index.
+We now adopt a definition for the refractive index analogous to the one proposed in Ref.~\cite{Nandi2016}, which leads to the relation \ie \mathrm{n}(r) = \frac{1}{\sqrt{\mathrm{A}(r) \mathrm{B}(r)}}. \fe Because the underlying geometry arises from a black hole solution in bumblebee gravity, the spacetime configuration naturally reshapes the dynamics of the fields.
+Under these conditions, the following expression is derived: \ie \mathrm{n}(r) = \frac{\sqrt{\lambda +1} \, r}{{r-2M}} \,. \fe Figure \ref{nindex} displays the radial dependence of the refractive index.
 The graph reveals a divergence at the event horizon $r_{h}$.
-Two additional aspects can be emphasized: inside the horizon ($r<r_{h}$) the function stays positive, while in the exterior region it turns negative; moreover, in the asymptotic regime the index does not decay to zero but rather tends to the constant limit $-\sqrt{1+\lambda}$, determined solely by the parameter $\lambda$.
+Two additional aspects can be emphasized: outside the horizon ($r>r_{h}$) the function stays {negative}, while in the exterior region it turns {positive}; moreover, in the asymptotic regime the index does not decay to zero but rather tends to the constant limit $\sqrt{1+\lambda}$, determined solely by the parameter $\lambda$.